-Risk analysis is the process of identifying and analyzing potential issues that could negatively impact key business initiatives or critical projects in order to help organizations avoid or mitigate those risks.
+Risk analysis is the process of identifying and analyzing potential issues that could negatively impact key business initiatives or projects.
+This process is done in order to help organizations avoid or mitigate those risks.

-Performing a risk analysis includes considering the probability of adverse events caused by either natural processes, like severe storms, earthquakes or floods, or adverse events caused by malicious or inadvertent human activities; an important part of risk analysis is identifying the potential for harm from these events, as well as the likelihood that they will occur.
+Performing a risk analysis includes considering the possibility of adverse events caused by either natural processes, like severe storms, earthquakes or floods, or adverse events caused by malicious or inadvertent human activities.
+An important part of risk analysis is identifying the potential for harm from these events, as well as the likelihood that they will occur.

 Enterprises and other organizations use risk analysis to: